All Grades

 easy

-Which component of food helps in the absorption of vitamins and provides energy?
+Which component of food helps in preventing diseases and maintaining health?

 • (B) Proteins